Classification of Unimodal Parametric Plane Curve Singularities in Positive Characteristic: Classification in characteristic

 \text{}

-The parametrization is not unimodal in characteristic $5$ since parametrizations with semigroup $\langle 5, 8\rangle$ deform in parametrizations with semigroup $\langle 5, 7\rangle$, which is at least bimodal by Lemma \ref{lem.5,6}(1).
+The parameterization is not unimodal in characteristic $5$ since parameterizations with semigroup $\langle 5, 8\rangle$ deform in parameterizations with semigroup $\langle 5, 7\rangle$, which is at least bimodal by Lemma \ref{lem.5,6}(1).
 We assume that $p\neq 5$.
 We obtain the following normal forms

 The gaps of the semigroup $\langle 5, 8\rangle$ greater than $8$ are $9,11,12,14,17,19,22,27$.